maker-ATOM/Trees-and-Graphs/README.md

     While the PQ is not empty and a MST has not been formed, dequeue the next cheapest edge from the PQ.
     If the dequeued edge is outdated (meaning the node it points to has already been visited) then skip it and poll again.
     Otherwise, mark the current node as visited and add the selected edge to the MST.
     Iterate over the new current node's edges and add all its edges to the PQ.
     Do not add edges to the PQ which point to already visited nodes.

     The algorithm can be stopped when number of edges are one less than number of nodes as this is one of the definition of trees.

     Usually for this algo the graph is represented as adjacency list with all undirected edges as two directed edges.
 As the graph becomes dense adjacency matrix is preferred over list.

-    As an upgrade we can avoid adding edges in the PQ which can become stale
+    As an upgrade we can avoid adding edges in the PQ which can become stale.

+    PseudoCode:

+    n = ... # Number of nodes in the graph. pq = ...    # PQ data structure; stores edge objects consisting of
+                # {start node, end node, edge cost} tuples.
+The PQ sorts # edges based on min edge cost.
+    g = ...     # Graph representing an adjacency list of weighted edges.
+                # Each undirected edge is represented as two directed # edges in g.
+For especially dense graphs, prefer using
+                # an adjacency matrix instead of an adjacency list to
+                # improve performance.

+    visited = [false,..., false]    # visited[i] tracks whether node i
+                                    # has been visited; size n

+    #s - the index of the starting node (0 < s < n)
+    function lazy Prims (s = 0):
+        m = n = 1 # number of edges in MST
+        edgeCount, mstCost = 0, 0
+        mstEdges = [null, ..., null] # size m
+        addEdges (s)

+        while (!pq.isEmpty() and edgeCount = m): pq.dequeue()
+            edge
+            nodeIndex = edge.to

+        if visited [nodeIndex]: continue

+        mstEdges [edgeCount++] = edge
+        mstCost += edge.cost

+        addEdges (nodeIndex)

+        if edgeCount != m:
+            return (null, null) # No MST exists! return (mstCost, mstEdges)

     Complexity: O(E * log(E))

 Eager Prim's
     Tracks (node, edge) key value pairs that can easily be updated and polled to determine the next best edge to add in MST.
     Instead of adding edges to the PQ as we iterate over the edges of node, we are going to update the destination node's most promising incoming edge.

+    PseudoCode:

+    #s the index of the starting node (0 < s < n)
+    function eager Prims (s = 0):
+        m = n − 1 # number of edges in MST
+        edgeCount, mstCost = 0, 0
+        mstEdges = [null,null] # size m

+        relaxEdgesAtNode(s)

+        while (!ipq.isEmpty() and edgeCount != m):
+            # Extract the next best (node index, edge object)
+            # pair from the IPQ
+            destNodeIndex, edge = ipq.dequeue()

+            mstEdges [edgeCount++] = edge
+            mstCost += edge.cost

+            relaxEdgesAtNode(destNodeIndex)
+        if edgeCount != m:
+            return (null, null) # No MST exists! return (mstCost, mstEdges)

+    function relaxEdgesAtNode(currentNodeIndex):
+        # Mark the current node as visited.
+        visited [currentNodeIndex] = true

+        # Get all the edges going outwards from the current node. edges g[currentNodeIndex]
+        for (edge : edges):
+            destNodeIndex = edge.to

+            # Skip edges pointing to already visited nodes.
+            if visited [destNodeIndex]: continue

+            if !ipq.contains (destNodeIndex):
+                #Insert edge for the first time.
+                ipq.insert(destNodeIndex, edge)
+            else:
+            # Try and improve the cheapest edge at destNodeIndex with
+            # # the current edge in the IPQ.
+            ipq.decreaseKey(destNodeIndex, edge)

     Complexity: O(E * log(V))